tabularelf/gamemaker-kitchen/src/tutorials/TabularElf/video-recorder-options.md

 # Formatting videos correctly
 For the most part, if you're using a simple recorder, like ShareX, SimpleScreenRecorder, one of the GPU provided screen recording utilities, or Bandicam, those should automatically be in MP4, h264 (or AVC).
 Which is the universally supported format for all internet services.
 If you are using the latest version of OBS (Open Broadcaster Software) for the first time ever (as of writing, 30.2.3), it should automatically be set to Hybrid MP4 or Fragmented MP4, which is akin to MKV but within a MP4 container.
 The codec will be h264 (or AVC).

-If you are using a more complex recorder or have modified your encoder settings, you'll want to ensure that they can be converted to MP4, h264 (or AVC).<br>
+If you are using a more complex recorder or have modified your encoder settings, you'll want to ensure that they can be converted to MP4, h264 (or AVC).
+Videos frame rates should be 30 or 60 (where 60 is more ideal these days, but not necessary on all accounts).<br>

 ### Codec
 A codec is simply the data of the video itself.
 It describes the video, how it stores each and every pixel, the amount of bits it has, how it's compressed, whether it's lossless or lossy compression, etc.<br>